anteoas/website/lib/hawk-eye/README.md

 This warning appears when using FSEvents on macOS without the proper JVM flag.
 Add `--enable-native-access=ALL-UNNAMED` to your JVM options.
 The library will still work but will use the slower polling method.

-### High CPU Usage on macOS

-Without FSEvents, the WatchService implementation polls the file system.
-Enable FSEvents for better performance or increase the `:poll-ms` value.

 ### Missing Events

 Some file systems or editors create temporary files and rename them.
 You might see delete/create events instead of modify events.
 This is normal behavior.